 For 2015, the Glashutte Original Senator Observer comes in a 44 mm by 12 mm stainless steel case, with a satin-brushed case middle, and polished bezel, top for the lugs and crown.
 The dial is protected by a flat sapphire crystal with anti-reflective on both sides, and the caseback is see-through.

-A multi-layer matte black lacquer finish with printed white Arabic numerals, a printed train track style chapter, and printed sundials for small seconds and power reserve make up the aesthetics of the dial.
+A multi-layer matte black lacquer finish with printed white Arabic numerals, a printed train track style chapter ring, and printed sundials for small seconds and power reserve make up the aesthetics of the dial.
 Notably, all of the white markings are done in a luminous material (see image below).
 Additionally, the white gold hour and minute hands also have a luminous treatment.
 Even the subdial rings and hands are luminous.